-“True, my Prince,” she said, turning away and smiling at him in her devilish manner.
-Her face again turned serious as if to signify she was back on task.
+“True, my Prince,” Yarlil said, smiling devilishly over her shoulder as she turned way.
+Again, her face turned serious to signify she was back on task.

-“My concern tonight is about what Woden the Wise had to say earlier.”
+“My concern is over what Woden the Wise had to say earlier.”
 Noticing Daarés was listening, Yarlil continued with her proposition.
 “This is about protecting our human-elf bloodlines.
-To this end, I wish to make a gift to you in recognition of what the handsome Daarés has accomplished for the Ell Avon.”
+To this end, I wish to recognise what the handsome Daarés has accomplished for the Ell Avon by making a gift.”

 “I want you to den with Arlia, my she-wolf.
 She has young pups, and I want you to bond with them and become their pack leader.
 First, you will need to win Arlia’s trust.”

-“I'm honoured, I think,” he said, still trying to absorb the significance of her offer.
+“I'm honoured, I think,” he said, still trying to absorb the significance.

 Yarlil regarded Daarés fondly as he struggled with her intent.
 I like this Prince, she mused.
 “Good, I will meet you at your quarters later tonight with Arlia and her pups.
 I will, of course, need to stay and give Arlia comfort and assist with your instruction.”

-Noticing his reaction, Yarlil quickly qualified her remark.
-“That is unless you would prefer my mother to stay with you?
-After all, she was the one who taught me how to perform these duties.”
+Noticing his reaction, Yarlil qualified her remark.
+“That is, unless you would prefer mother to stay with you.
+After all, she taught me how to perform these duties.”

 Yarlil returned a shrewd smile.
-“Very well, until later then,” she replied, promptly turned and left.
+“Very well, until later then,” she replied, and promptly turned and left.

 Daarés breathed a sigh of relief.
 It was never straightforward dealing with the dark ones, and Yarlil was trickier than most.
-He started to wonder what he’d just gotten himself into when he was distracted by the tattoo on Yarlil’s retreating back; the magnificent head of a white unicorn.
+He started to wonder what he’d just gotten himself into when he was distracted by the tattoo on Yarlil’s back; the magnificent head of a white unicorn.
 It faced square-on, so the beast’s head stared back.
 He particularly liked the visual effect of how its horn tapered up her backbone.
-He watched enjoying the moment as Yarlil walked away.
-The way her back muscles flexed gave it realism.
-It almost seemed as if the beast was watching him, the effect was so lifelike.
+He watched, enjoying the moment as Yarlil walked away.
+As her back muscles flexed, it seemed to Daarés that the beast was watching him, the effect was so lifelike.

-To his disbelief, the unicorn winked at him.
+To his shock and disbelief, the unicorn winked back.

 Surely not, he thought, suddenly spooked.

 Just when Daarés convinced himself it was his mind playing tricks, Yarlil looked over her shoulder.
-Wearing a wry grin, she winked at him with her left eye; just as the unicorn had done.
+Wearing a grin, she winked back with her left eye; just as the unicorn had done.

-Definitely something edgy about this one, he considered.
+There’s something edgy about this one, Daarés thought.

-This is going to be a restless night, Daarés further realised.
+This is going to be a restless night, he further considered.